elchericito/redfast-docs/docs/USER MANUAL/settings/actions-2/partner-provisioning.md

 ---
 # Introduction

-The Provision API allows for the creation and modification of a Redfast tenant via server-side integration with partners.
+The Provisioning API allows for the creation and modification of a Redfast tenant via server-side integration with partners.
+It also allows you to provision users just in time (JIT) and redirect them into pulse.redfast.com with a logged  in session.
 Please work with your partnership manager if you require access to this API.

 ## Endpoint Info